sanjay-arya/jsinterview/readme.md

 Using React, create a signup screen and a home screen.
 The signup screen should consume _POST /signup endpoint_.
 The home screen should have a button that consumes endpoint _POST /process_ upon click.

-_POST /process_ endpoint would return an array of objects that look something like this:
+_GET /fetch_ endpoint would return an array of objects that look like this:

 ```json
 [